Castiel (Supernatural): Return to madness

-In "The Born-Again Identity", it's revealed that Castiel survived.
+In "The Born-Again Identity", it is revealed that Castiel survived.
 After the Leviathans left him, he made his way out of the river, naked, and ran into his future wife Daphne.
 However, the experience renders Castiel amnesic, but with his angelic powers intact.
-Going by the name "Emanuel", Castiel used his powers to heal people, though he didn't know where that ability and his power to see demon's true faces came from.
+Going by the name "Emanuel", Castiel used his powers to heal people, though he did not know where that ability and his power to see demon's true faces came from.
 After Sam is committed to a mental hospital as a result of the hallucinations of Lucifer he is suffering due to Castiel breaking his "mental wall", Dean searches for "Emanuel" and kills a demon that is holding his wife hostage.
-Castiel agrees to help Dean who doesn't tell him who he really is, but mentions what "Cas" had done to Sam.
+Castiel agrees to help Dean who does not tell him who he really is, but mentions what "Cas" had done to Sam.
 The two are joined by Meg, but upon reaching the hospital, find demons surrounding the entrance.
 As Castiel is the only one who can take them all down, Dean is forced to tell him the truth about who he really is and insists he has the power to kill the demons.
 Castiel manages to summon his power to kill demons and kills all of them, but doing so restores his memories.
 Castiel shows remorse for his previous actions and initially wants to leave, but Dean is able to convince him to help by giving him back his trench coat.
-Castiel finds Sam in time to save him from a demon torturing him to death with electro-shock therapy and tries to restore his mental wall, but can't as it's completely gone.
+Castiel finds Sam in time to save him from a demon torturing him to death with electro-shock therapy and tries to restore his mental wall, but cannot as it is completely gone.
 Feeling sorry for what he had done, Castiel transfers the problem to himself and is haunted by visions of Lucifer like Sam was.
 Castiel is committed to the mental hospital, but is safe from the demons as only Meg knows he's alive and she takes a job at the hospital, presumably to look after him.
 In "Party On, Garth", Dean calls Meg and she reveals that Castiel's in the same condition, which Sam feels guilty about.